 Application to Change Status From College or Seminary to University is $1,000.

-Contact the Division of Higher and Career Education for information on applying for University Status.
+Contact the Division of Higher Education, Access, and Equity at 717.783.6786 for information on applying for University Status.